 - Lodging.
 Four-star hotels and romantic bed-and-breakfasts eat up a lot of your vacation budget.
 Look into cheaper alternatives like Airbnb, HomeExchange, campgrounds — which you can book through Reserve America — or dorm rentals through University Rooms.

 - Food.
 To save on food while traveling, prepare as many meals as you can yourselves.
-If you can find lodgings that include a kitchen, you can cook a simple meal at home and dine by candlelight.
+If you can find lodgings that include a kitchen, you can cook a simple dinner at home and dine by candlelight.
 You can also pack a picnic lunch to eat while you’re on the road instead of stopping at a restaurant for lunch.

 It’s even possible to make a staycation romantic.
 Take the money you would have spent on transportation and lodging and put it toward small luxuries like fresh flowers, high-thread-count sheets, and plush towels to make your home feel like a posh hotel.
 Plan day trips to local attractions like museums or hiking trails you can enjoy on a budget.
 Then clear your schedules, turn off your phones, and devote the weekend to each other.